 An on-going joke in the show is that nobody ever finds out what Barney's job is.
 Every time the gang ask him he sarcastically replies, 'Please'!
 In the final season, it is revealed that PLEASE actually stands for Provide Legal Exculpation And Sign Everything.

-In the episode slap bet Barney chooses 5 slaps for eternity after Marshall wins the slap bet.
-However Marshall ends up getting 8 slaps.
-One in the episode slap bet, the second one in the episode stuff, the third in slapsgiving, the fourth in slaps giving two and in Disasted averted Marshall is awarded with 3 more slaps in exchange for Barney not wearing the Ducky tie and he uses two of them leaving him with two more which he uses in slaps giving three and end of the aisle
+In the episode Slap Bet, Barney chooses 5 slaps for eternity after Marshall wins the slap bet.
+However Marshall ends up getting 8 slaps throughout the series.
+One in the episode Slap Bet, the second one in the episode Stuff, the third in Slapsgiving, the fourth in Slapsgiving Two.
+In Disaster Averted, Marshall is awarded 3 more slaps in exchange for Barney not wearing the Ducky tie.
+He uses two of them leaving him with two more which he uses in Slapsgiving Three and End of the Aisle.

 A possible future occupation for Marshall is implied by his name, since he was elected to the New York Supreme Court.
 (Actually, the highest court in New York is known as the New York Court of Appeals).
-Two justices of the Supreme Court of the United States had the name "Marshall".
-Justice John Marshall was Chief Justice of the Supreme Court from 1801-1835.
-Associate Justice John Marshall Harlan was on the court from 1877-1911.
-Also, both of these justices were on the Court for 34 years, ending with their respective deaths.
-Whenever Justice Marshall Erickson is named to the SCOTUS, it may be understand his date of death as being 34 years after his appointment.
+Three justices of the Supreme Court of the United States had the name "Marshall".
+Justice John Marshall was Chief Justice of the Supreme Court from 1801-1835, Associate Justice John Marshall Harlan was on the court from 1877-1911, and Associate Justice Thurgood Marshall served from 1967-1991.
+Also, all three of these justices were on the Court for 34 years, the first two ending with their respective deaths and the third with his retirement.
+Whenever Justice Marshall Erickson is named to the SCOTUS, it may be understand his tenure as being 34 years long.